OggeroPaolo/Participium/Back-end/src/db/README.md

   Each report can be reviewed by ONE officer (optional) Each officer can review MANY reports

+users (technical officers) → reports (one to many) (via assigned_to) Each report can be assigned to ONE officer (optional) Each officer can be assigned to MANY reports

 reports → categories (many-to-one)
   Each report belongs to ONE category
   Each category can have MANY reports

-categories ←→ offices (via category_offices)
-  Many categories can be handled by many offices

-categories → offices (default_technical_office_id)
+officies → categories (one-to-one)
-  Each category has one default technical office
+  Each offices has one category and vice versa
 ```

 ## Initialization Process